0rganizers/nmips/README.md

 In case the instruction is translated to MIPS, it will be decompiled automatically without any issues (well that is if the operands are correctly set.
 Quite some instructions have a complex operand encoding inside IDA and don't work out of the box.).
 Otherwise, decompiler hooks emit the correct hexrays microcode, so that these instructions can also be decompiled correctly.

+If you are wondering how most of this was made possible, the answer is simple: A lot of reversing of IDA itself ;).
+Mostly the GDB and mips plugin, but also libida.

 ## Building

 Make sure you have meson installed.